-Mir Minimum Requirements Advanced Requirements Requirement is met: yes (✔ ) or no (💢 ) Findings and Observations Requirement is met: yes (✔ ) or no (💢 ) Findings and Observations community members, civil society, media, and other interested parties.
-Stakeholder Engagement llowing groups, or on the following es, with directly affected stakeholders: Local stakeholders have been engaged on issues such as siting and design, and employment and procurement opportunities.
-As indicated by interviewees, • The business interacts with a range of directly affected stakeholders to understand issues of interest to them $\checkmark$ A significant number of consultations and meetings with various groups of stakeholders (e.g., community representatives, school, agencies, authorities, NGOS, institutes and universities at local, state and/or national level) have been held to identify stakeholders' needs and interests (among other objectives).
-Engagement with directly affected stakeholders has $\checkmark$ engagements with resettlees and community representatives have been inclusive and participatory.
-Discussions at community and/or household-level during the development of the RAP, LRP, CDP and the traffic management plan gave affected communities the opportunity Environmental and social impact assessment and management planning $\checkmark$ Stakeholders were engaged during scoping consultations, and presentation of results. been inclusive and participatory to provide input on their preferences regarding the project, as well as ideas to mitigate impacts that concern them.
-Some have been incorporated Siting and design optimisation $\checkmark$ Some discussions have been held with local stakeholders about design and siting alternatives. into the relevant plans.
-For example, a water supply system will be one the additional benefits to be realised by • Project benefits $\checkmark$ The socio-economic surveys on households affected by land acquisition were also used to promote employment for affected people.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or no (💢) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations community members, civil society, media, and other interested parties.
+Stakeholder Engagement There has been engagement wi topics, or through the following th the fo process llowing groups, or on the following es, with directly affected stakeholders: Project preparation, on topics of interest and relevance to directly affected stakeholders \checkmark Local stakeholders have been engaged on issues such as siting and design, and employment and procurement opportunities. • The business interacts with a range of directly affected stakeholders to understand issues of interest to them \checkmark A significant number of consultations and meetings with various groups of stakeholders (e.g., community representatives, school, agencies, authorities, NGOS, institutes and universities at local, state and/or national level) have been held to identify stakeholders' needs and interests (among other objectives).
+Engagement with directly affected stakeholders has √ As indicated by interviewees, engagements with resettlees and community representatives have been inclusive and participatory.
+Discussions at community and/or household-level during the development of the RAP, LRP, CDP and the traffic management plan gave affected communities the opportunity • Environmental and social impact assessment and management planning \checkmark Stakeholders were engaged during scoping consultations, and presentation of results. participatory to provide input on their preferences regarding the project, as well as ideas to mitigate impacts that concern Siting and design optimisation \checkmark Some discussions have been held with local stakeholders about design and siting alternatives. into the relevant plans.
+For example, a water supply system will be one the • Project benefits \checkmark The socio-economic surveys on households affected by land acquisition were also used to promote employment for affected people.
 More engagements regarding project benefits occurred during the development of the CDP to identify development priorities.
 PEC, in response to the community's request.

-Mir nimum Ro equirements Advanced Requirements Requirement is met: yes (🖋) or no (💢 ) Findings and Observations Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations • Project-affected communities $\checkmark$ Interaction is ongoing, and most intensively with resettles.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or no (💢) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations Project-affected communities \checkmark Interaction is ongoing, and most intensively with resettles.
 Those who will be affected by traffic and road closures have also been engaged for their input on the traffic management plan and measures.
-Resettlees and host communities $\checkmark$ Communities affected by land acquisition are being engaged extensively and in on-going manner.
-Assessment and planning for cultural heritage issues Not relevant.
-Assessment and planning for public health, including health officials $\checkmark$ Specific engagement on this issue is not apparent from the documentation, except for a scoping meeting with central Ministry of Health.
-This is acceptable given the low level of public health impacts. • Downstream flow regimes ~ Specific engagement on this issue has been limited to biodiversity experts and environmental officials.
+Resettlees and host communities \checkmark Communities affected by land acquisition are being engaged extensively and in on-going manner. • Assessment and planning for cultural heritage issues Not relevant.
+Assessment and planning for public health, including health officials \checkmark Specific engagement on this issue is not apparent from the documentation, except for a scoping meeting with central Ministry of Health.
+This is acceptable given the low level of public health impacts. • Downstream flow regimes \checkmark Specific engagement on this issue has been limited to biodiversity experts and environmental officials.
 This is acceptable given the small number of households along the bypasss reach, and their lack of dependence on the river.
 Individual consultations were held with resettled households to discuss new location options, asset valuation reports and draft contracts.
 The mechanism of compensation was agreed in advanced.
-The resettlees • Plans for the management of climate risks $\checkmark$ Specific engagement on this issue is not apparent from the documentation.
+The resettlees • Plans for the management of climate risks \checkmark Specific engagement on this issue is not apparent from the documentation.
 This is acceptable as it is uncertain who the relevant stakeholders would be, beyond government officials.
 The need for engagement of public authorities on public safety risks is discussed in section 4.
-Negotiations are undertaken in good faith $\checkmark$ were given ample time to consider and provide agreement.
+Negotiations are undertaken in good faith \checkmark were given ample time to consider and provide agreement.
 Ideas from the affected people on the proposed mitigation measures (e.g., for traffic management) and development initiatives were explored, considered and/or incorporated.